-- A. Follow airway and respiratory protocols. - B. Obtain and document any complications of pregnancy, birth date and gestational age at birth, fever or recent infection, prior BRUE episodes, underlying medical conditions. - C. Obtain and document description of event including symptoms, inciting event, any resuscitation attempts before EMS arrival. - D. Place on cardiac monitor and follow dysrhythmia protocol as needed - E. Assess blood glucose. - F. Transport via ALS to an emergency department even if the infant currently appears in no distress. - G. Contact OLMC if parents or caregivers cannot be convinced to take the ambulance to the ED for evaluation.
+- A. Follow airway and respiratory protocols. - B. Obtain and document any complications of pregnancy, birth date and gestational age at birth, fever or recent infection, prior BRUE episodes, underlying medical conditions. - C. Obtain and document description of event including symptoms, inciting event, any resuscitation attempts before EMS arrival. - D. Place on cardiac monitor and follow dysrhythmia protocol as needed. - E. Assess blood glucose. - F. Transport via ALS to an emergency department even if the infant currently appears in no distress. - G. Contact OLMC if parents or caregivers cannot be convinced to take the ambulance to the ED for evaluation.

 - A. BRUE is a group of symptoms, not a specific disease.
-BRUEs are most common in infants under one year of age, but may occur up to two years of age. - B. Many infants appear normal by the time EMS arrives. - C. Consider non-accidental trauma - D. Serious underlying causes can include pneumonia, bronchiolitis, seizure, sepsis, intracranial hemorrhage, and meningitis. - E. BRUEs are more frequent in premature infants and infants with other health conditions such as cystic fibrosis, bronchiolitis and congenital heart disease.
+BRUEs are most common in infants under one year of age, but may occur up to two years of age. - B. Many infants appear normal by the time EMS arrives. - C. Consider non-accidental trauma. - D. Serious underlying causes can include pneumonia, bronchiolitis, seizure, sepsis, intracranial hemorrhage, and meningitis. - E. BRUEs are more frequent in premature infants and infants with other health conditions such as cystic fibrosis, bronchiolitis and congenital heart disease.

-- A. Treat per Universal Patient Care. - B. If systolic BP < 90 mmHg follow Shock Protocol. - C. Remove jewelry and clothing that is smoldering or which is non-adherent to the patient. - D. Cool burned areas (less than 10 minutes for large burns) then cover with sterile dressing.
+- A. Treat per Universal Patient Care. - B. If systolic BP < 90 mmHg follow Shock Protocol. - C. Remove jewelry and clothing that is smoldering or that which is non-adherent to the patient. - D. Cool burned areas (less than 10 minutes for large burns) then cover with sterile dressing.
 Discontinue cooling if patient begins to shiver.
-Attempt to leave unbroken blisters intact. - E. Apply Carbon Monoxide (e.g. Rad-57) monitor if available. - F. Treat pain per Pain Management protocol. - G. If the patient has the following, transport to the Burn Center or closest appropriate facility: - 1.
+Attempt to leave unbroken blisters intact. - E. Apply Carbon Monoxide (e.g. Rad-57) monitor if available. - F. Treat pain per Pain Management protocol. - G. If the patient has the following, transport to the Burn Center: - 1.
 Total burn that is 15% or more of body surface area. - 2.
 Full thickness burn greater than 5% of body surface area. - 3.
 Burns with inhalation injuries. - 4.
-Electrical burns - 5.
+Electrical burns. - 5.
 Facial burns or burns to hands, feet, genitalia or circumferential burns. - 6.
-Burns in high risk patients (pediatrics, elderly, significant cardiac or respiratory problems) - 7.
+Burns in high-risk patients (pediatrics, elderly, significant cardiac or respiratory problems). - 7.
 Trauma system patients with burns meeting the above criteria. - H. If chemical burn: - 1.
 Consider Haz-Mat response. - 2.
 Protect yourself from contamination.
 (See Decontamination protocol) - 3.
 Flush contaminated areas with copious amounts of water. - 4.
 If chemical is dry, carefully brush off prior to flushing. - I. If electrical burn: - 1.
-Apply sterile dressings to entry and exit wounds - 2.
+Apply sterile dressings to entry and exit wounds. - 2.
 Treat any dysrhythmias per appropriate Cardiac Dysrhythmia protocol. - J. If Cyanide Toxicity is suspected based on findings (soot in mouth, nose or oropharynx) and patient is comatose, in cardiac or respiratory arrest, or has persistent hypotension despite fluid resuscitation: - 1.
 Administer Hydroxocobalamin (Cyanokit®) 5 g IV/IO as an infusion over 15 minutes and monitor for clinical response.
 Contact OLMC for advice regarding a second 5 g dose. - 2.
-Treat other presenting symptoms per appropriate protocol. - 3.
+If Hydroxocobalamin (Cyanokit®) is not available, then administer Sodium Thiosulfate 50 ml of 25% solution over 10-20 minutes.
+Do NOT administer Hydroxocobalamin (Cyanokit®) and Sodium Thiosulfate to the same patient. - 3.
+Treat other presenting symptoms per appropriate protocol. - 4.
 Initiate emergent transport to appropriate facility.

 - A. Treat pain per Pain Management protocol. - B. Consider possibility of non-accidental cause in children. - C. Hydroxocobalamin dose for pediatric patients is 70 mg/kg IV/IO over 15 minutes.
 Do not exceed adult dosing.
 Contact OLMC for advice regarding second dose. - D. If systolic BP is inappropriate for age, treat per shock protocol.
-Lowest normal pediatric systolic blood pressure by age: - Less than one month: > 60 mmHg. - One month to 1 year: > 70 mmHg. - Greater than 1 year: 70 + 2 x age in years
+Lowest normal pediatric systolic blood pressure by age:

+- Less than one month: > 60 mmHg.

+- One month to 1 year: > 70 mmHg.

+- Greater than 1 year: $70 + 2 \times age$ in years.